Internal capital adequacy assessment process template

 Stress and scenario testing

-As ICAAP is, first and foremost, a key internal process in the institution’s capital management and planning, stress tests used for the ICAAP should be determined by the institution as deemed appropriate.
-We expect the institution to develop its own fit-for-purpose forward-looking scenarios that appropriately align with its business model, risk profile, and operating environment.
-This may include a multifactor stress test covering all its major risks and material portfolios so as to assess its capital resiliency to weather a severe but plausible stress environment.
+As ICAAP is, first and foremost, a key internal process in institutions' capital management and planning, we expect each institution to develop its own fit-for-purpose forward-looking scenarios that appropriately align with its business model, risk profile, and operating environment.

-Where management actions are considered in the internal stress tests, the ICAAP document should clearly articulate the nature of such management actions, including a comprehensive assessment of their feasibility in a severe but plausible stress environment, as well as their respective timeframes to complete those actions.
-Capital ratio impact of the stress tests should be reported on a pre- and post-management actions basis.
+Where management actions are considered in the stress tests, the ICAAP document should clearly articulate the nature of such management actions.
+The institution should include a comprehensive assessment of the feasibility of management actions in a severe but plausible stress environment as well as the respective timeframes to complete those actions.
+The ICAAP document should include the impact on the capital ratio(s) pre- and post-management actions.

 Integration of ICAAP into risk management

-• describe how the ICAAP results are reported to the board.
+• reports ICAAP results to the board

 Challenge and next steps

-• summarize the extent of challenge and testing of the ICAAP and the control processes applied to the ICAAP calculations;
+• summarize the extent of challenge and testing of the ICAAP and the control processes applied to the ICAAP calculations

-• outline the board and senior management sign-off procedures;
+• outline the board and senior management sign-off procedures

-• identify any plans to enhance the ICAAP going forward.
+• identify any plans to enhance the ICAAP going forward